 Located along the eastern edge of the Black Sea, Georgia is home to a vibrant though somewhat turbulent used car market.
 Without any domestic automotive production to speak of, this country relies entirely upon imports to furnish its new and used car markets.
-As a result, those looking to export used vehicles from the United States have often looked to Georgia as a potential landing spot.
+As a result, those looking to export used vehicles from the United States (for example car auction in GA) have often looked to Georgia as a potential landing spot.

 To be sure, there are a number of benefits to importing used U.S. vehicles into Georgia.
 Most notably, this country has some of the lowest import tariffs and taxes in the world.
 However, the used car market there is not without its risks and potential issues.
 Below, we’re going to cover these topics, while also explaining everything you need to know when exporting U.S. secondhand cars to Georgia.